paul-sud/snoberry/README.md

 ## Usage

-To start the server with hot reloading run `uvicorn berry.app:app --reload`.
+To start the server with hot reloading run `uvicorn snoberry.app:app --reload`.

 You can go to the GraphiQL interface at http://127.0.0.1:8000/graphql